World War I: German offensive and Allied counter-offensive (March–November 1918)

-Following Operation Michael, Germany launched Operation Georgette against the northern English Channel ports.
+Germany launched Operation Georgette against the northern English Channel ports.
 The Allies halted the drive after limited territorial gains by Germany.
 The German Army to the south then conducted Operations Blücher and Yorck, pushing broadly towards Paris.
 Germany launched Operation Marne (Second Battle of the Marne) on 15 July, in an attempt to encircle Reims.
-The resulting counter-attack, which started the Hundred Days Offensive, marked the first successful Allied offensive of the war.
-By 20 July, the Germans had retreated across the Marne to their starting lines, having achieved little, and the German Army never regained the initiative.
-German casualties between March and April 1918 were 270,000, including many highly trained stormtroopers.
+The resulting counter-attack, which started the Hundred Days Offensive on 8 August, led to a marked collapse in German morale.